 Conrad is a closed campus.
 No student is to leave school except as set forth in the early dismissal regulations.
 During the assigned lunch period, a student must be in the cafeteria or designated area.
-No one is to be anywhere else during lunch.
-Lunches/food may not be taken from the cafeteria.

 Cafeteria behavior is expected to be within the bounds dictated by good manners and common courtesy.
 Obviously, throwing food, leaving trays, etc., do not fit examples of good behavior.
 Throwing food or any object is grounds for immediate suspension.
 The cafeteria is a place to eat, relax, and chat with friends.
 Please take pride in our cafeteria and give your best effort in helping to keep the cafeteria clean.